Qualifying for an Offer in Compromise: Understanding Asset Rules

 • The way the asset was transferred

-• Whether any funds were realized by the taxpayer due to the asset transfer
+• Whether any funds were realized by the taxpayer due to the asset transfer, In other words, if you received money from the transfer.

-• How funds from the asset disposition was realized and
+• How funds from the asset disposition were realized and

 • Asset value the taxpayer’s interest in them.

 Find the best IRS tax attorney for IRS tax help.
 One of the main objectives in qualifying for an offer in compromise is keeping a watchful eye on a taxpayer’s dissipation of assets and accurately calculating the RCP.
-A vigilant San Diego tax attorney can assist you in resolving your IRS tax problems and ensure that you remain compliant with your taxes.
-The San Diego Tax Attorneys at Delia Law have many years of tax debt relief experience and will aggressively represent you before the IRS.
-Please call for a no-cost tax attorney consultation at (619) 639-3336.
+A vigilant tax attorney can assist you in resolving your IRS tax problems and ensure that you remain compliant with your taxes.
+The Attorneys at Delia Law have many years of tax debt relief experience and will aggressively represent you before the IRS.
+Please call for a no-cost tax attorney consultation.
 We look forward to helping you.

 This blog post is not intended as legal advice and should be considered general information only.